aglorenz/Python-Projects/README.md

 # Python Projects
-Projects from the Python course at The Tech Academy.
+Projects from the Tech Academy Python course.
 ```
 All projects written in Python 3.9.5 unless otherwise noted
 ```